eugenelin89/cs12_recursive_tower/readme.txt

 . . . . . . e . . a
 f . . h . . . . . .

+Solution Approach:
+The program uses backtracking to place towers on the 10x10 grid.
+Each cell is visited in row-major order, and the solver tries all valid frequencies at that cell or leaves it empty when it can still be covered by a tower placed later.
+Two constraints are enforced:
+1) Coverage: every grid cell must be within TOWER_DISTANCE of at least one tower.
+2) Frequency spacing: towers with the same letter must be at least FREQ_DISTANCE apart.

+To reduce the search space, the solver precomputes which tower positions can cover each cell.
+During the search it performs forward checking: if any uncovered cell cannot be covered by any future placement, that branch is pruned.
+When all cells are assigned, the solver verifies full coverage before accepting a solution.